CCurl/MachineForth/README.md

    CODE Name     Function
    ---- -------- ----------------------------
    101  EMIT     output 1 character (n--)
-   102  .        print 1 number in base 10
+   102  .D       print 1 number in base 10
-   103  .h       print 1 number in base 16
+   103  .H       print 1 number in base 16
-   104  fopen    open file (nm md-fh)
+   104  FOPEN    open file (nm md-fh)
-   105  fclose   close file (fh--)
+   105  FCLOSE   close file (fh--)
    106  C,       standard Forth c, (b--)
    107  ,        standard Forth ,  (n--)
-   108  create   puts the next word into the dictionary (--) 109  find     search for the next word in the dictionary (--dp) 100  (H)      address of H (HERE) (--a)
+   108  CREATE   puts the next word into the dictionary (--) 109  FIND     search for the next word in the dictionary (--dp) 100  (H)      address of H (HERE) (--a)
    111  (L)      address of L (LAST) (--a)
-   112  state    address of ST (STATE) (--a)
+   112  (ST)     address of ST (STATE) (--a)
    113  CELL     size of a CELL (--n)
 ```